-The 1st International Conference Europe in Discourse: Identity, Diversity, Borders is a unique international event.
-This September, over 200 presenters from 40 countries—discourse analysts, linguists, historians, economists, sociologists and other scholars and researchers—will come together in Athens to explore issues in the discourses of European identity.
+The 2nd International Conference Europe in Discourse: Agendas of Reform is a unique international event.
+This September, —discourse analysts, linguists, historians, economists, sociologists and other scholars and researchers—will come together in Athens to explore issues on Europe and the reforms that are required

 Extra incentives for volunteers

-Volunteers from other institutions will receive a 50% discount on their registration fees, provided that they work at least two shifts on at least two days.
+Volunteers from other institutions will receive a 50% discount on their registration fees, if they work at least two shifts on at least two days.

-All volunteers will receive a certificate attesting their work during the Conference, and their name will appear on the Conference website acknowledging their contribution.
+All volunteers will receive a certificate attesting their work at the Conference, and their name will appear on the Conference website acknowledging their contribution.